Apalachee (horse): Background

 Apalachee was a tall, long-striding bay horse with a white star and one white foot, bred by Claiborne Farm in Kentucky.
 He was the product of a mating between two American Horses of the Year: Round Table and Moccasin.
 Round Table was one of the most successful grass specialists in American racing history, winning forty-three races and being named Horse of the Year in 1958.
 He became a highly successful breeding stallion, being the Leading sire in North America in 1972.
 Moccasin was named Horse of the Year as a two-year-old filly in 1965, when she was unbeaten in eight races.
 She came from the same branch of Thoroughbred family 5-h which produced Ridan, Thatch, Nureyev, Fairy King and Sadler's Wells.
+Apalachee's full brother, Brahms, won the Group 3 Railway Stakes at the Curragh.

 Apalachee entered into the ownership of John Mulcahy and was sent to race in Europe.
 He was trained by Vincent O'Brien at his Ballydoyle stable in County Tipperary, Ireland.